dharkness/sudoku/README.md

 This project serves as a way to learn new technologies and showcase how I work, but feel free to explore and scavenge any code you find useful.

--Learning
+- Learning

-  -Get more comfortable with TypeScript to replace JSDoc.
+  - Get more comfortable with TypeScript to replace JSDoc.

-  -Learn NextJS and the T3 stack using [`create-t3-app`](https://create.t3.gg/)
+  - Learn NextJS, Prisma, and tRPC using [`create-t3-app`](https://create.t3.gg/).

+  - Learn Tailwind CSS to build React components without a UI framework.

 ## Terminology